John McEnroe: 1977–1978: First years on tour

-1979–83
+1979–1980: First Grand Slam singles titles

 In 1979, McEnroe and partner Peter Fleming won the Wimbledon men's doubles title, followed shortly by a win in the US Open doubles.
 That same week, McEnroe won the singles US Open title, his first major singles title.
 He defeated his friend Vitas Gerulaitis in straight-sets in the final to become the youngest male winner of the singles title at the US Open since Pancho Gonzales, who was also 20 in 1948.
 McEnroe also won the prestigious season-ending WCT Finals, beating Björn Borg in four sets.
-McEnroe won 10 singles and 17 doubles titles that year for a total of 27 titles, an Open Era record, finishing at singles world No. 3 in the year-end rankings.
+McEnroe won 10 singles and 17 doubles titles that year for a total of 27 titles, an Open Era record, finishing at No. 3 in the year-end world singles rankings.

-At Wimbledon in 1980, McEnroe reached the singles final for the first time, where he faced Björn Borg, who was gunning for his fifth consecutive Wimbledon title.
+At Wimbledon in 1980, McEnroe reached the singles final for the first time, where he faced Björn Borg, who was seeking his fifth consecutive Wimbledon title.
 At the start of the final, McEnroe was booed by the crowd as he entered Centre Court, following heated exchanges with officials during his semifinal victory over Jimmy Connors.
-In a fourth-set tiebreaker that lasted 20 minutes, McEnroe saved five championship points and eventually won 18–16.
-McEnroe, however, could not break Borg's serve in the fifth set, which the Swede won 8–6.
-This match was called the best Wimbledon final by ESPN's countdown show "Who's Number One?"
+In a fourth-set tiebreaker that lasted 20 minutes, McEnroe saved five championship points en route to an 18–16 win.
+McEnroe, however, could not break Borg's serve in the fifth set, which he dropped 8–6.
+This match was voted the third greatest open era Wimbledon men's singles final in a BBC poll in 2020.

-McEnroe exacted revenge two months later, beating Borg in the five-set final of the 1980 US Open.
-He was a finalist at the season-ending WCT Finals, and finished as the world No. 2 ranked player for the year: behind only Borg.
+Two months later McEnroe bested Borg in the five-set final of the 1980 US Open.
+He was a finalist at the season-ending WCT Finals, and finished as the world No. 2 ranked player behind Borg.

+1981–1983: No. 1

 McEnroe remained controversial when he returned to Wimbledon in 1981.
 Following his first-round match against Tom Gullikson, McEnroe was fined U.S. $1,500 and came close to being ejected after he called umpire Ted James "the pits of the world" and then swore at tournament referee Fred Hoyles.
 He also made famous the phrase "you cannot be serious", which years later became the title of his autobiography, by shouting it after several umpires' calls during his matches.
-This behavior was in sharp contrast to that of his now-rival Borg, who was painted by the press as an unflappable "Ice Man."
+This behavior was in sharp contrast to that of his then-rival Borg, who was painted by the press as an unflappable "Ice Man".
 However, in matches against Borg, McEnroe notably never lost his temper.

-After the controversy and criticism from the British press (Ian Barnes of the Daily Express nicknamed him "SuperBrat"), McEnroe again reached the Wimbledon men's singles final against Borg.
-This time, McEnroe prevailed in four sets to end the Swede's run of 41 consecutive match victories at the All England Club.
+After the controversy and criticism from the British press (earning him the nickname "SuperBrat" from Ian Barnes of the Daily Express), McEnroe again reached the Wimbledon men's singles final against Borg.
+McEnroe prevailed in four sets, ending the Swede's run of 41 consecutive match victories at the All England Club.
 American TV commentator Bud Collins quipped after the match (which took place on the United States' Independence Day), paraphrasing "Yankee Doodle", "Stick a feather in his cap and call it 'McEnroe-ni'!".